Deepak2k20/SAS/README.md

 4) Underwriting and Pricing : SAS is used by the underwriting team to measure risk and calculate insurance premium rates accordingly.

-5)Policyholder Behavior Analysis : SAS is used to analyze policyholder behavior such as renewal rates and lapse rates to understand customer preferences.
+5) Policyholder Behavior Analysis : SAS is used to analyze policyholder behavior such as renewal rates and lapse rates to understand customer preferences.

 SAS Projects in Telecommunication